Ronald A. Malt: First Successful Replantation of a Severed Limb (Everett Knowles)

-Dr. Malt called Everett’s parents when the surgery was over and told them all they could do was wait and pray.
+Malt called Everett’s parents when the surgery was over and told them all they could do was wait and pray.
 “Oh, there were so many praying for him,” Mrs. Knowles said.
 “When we went to our church there wasn’t one candle left to light.
 We had to go all the way to St. Joseph’s.”
 When the Knowleses visited their son the next day, they expected to find him in bandages up to his eyeballs, but were instead greeted by their smiling son.
 Mrs. Knowles recalls, "There he was laying with a big grin all over him and only a cast on his arm.
 He was afraid we’d be mad at him for ruining his good suit jacket and hopping freights.
 I said I’d buy him a new one when he got home.
 I’d buy him two.
 He told us he wanted to watch the Three Stooges and then he asked Daddy if he’d be able to play baseball again."

 Previously many arms and legs had been saved after being partially severed, but Everett was the first to have undergone a successful grafting of a major extremity that had been cut away completely.

-“All we did,” said the modest Dr. Malt, “was apply techniques we’ve known about for a long time and simply never had occasion to correlate before…The astonishing thing was not the newness of the operation but the teamwork—the way 12 doctors with expert skills, as distinguished a collection of authorities as you could find anywhere, were willing to stand by and feed the incomparable extent of their knowledge to me, for no gain other than to know they had contributed.”
+“All we did,” said Malt, “was apply techniques we’ve known about for a long time and simply never had occasion to correlate before…The astonishing thing was not the newness of the operation but the teamwork—the way 12 doctors with expert skills, as distinguished a collection of authorities as you could find anywhere, were willing to stand by and feed the incomparable extent of their knowledge to me, for no gain other than to know they had contributed.”